 Soak up the history of the modern world here in the capital of Greece.
 There are so many museums and so much history to explore; it is hard to decide which ones to visit.
 If you are just stopping over in Athena for a quick visit we recommend two extensive collections, right in the centre of the city.

 The Acropolis Museum opened for visitors for the first time in 2009 and is a very modernistic sweeping statement, housing the Parthenon Marbles and awaiting the return of some marbles from other countries.
 This controversy, and the design of the new museum, makes for a fascinating collision between history and current affairs.

 Located at 2-4 Makriyianni Street only 300 meters from the Acropolis, it is easy walking from Plaka.
-Entry is 5 Euro and the museum is open from 8am to 8pm daily except Mondays.
+Entry is 5 Euros and the museum is open from 8am to 8pm daily except Mondays.
 Nearest metro station is Acropolis.

 Take a guided tour of the Acropolis Museum - 1 hour and 15 minutes

 The National Archaeological Museum has been established since 1829 and houses the most significant archaeological treasures from all over Greece.